 “There you are”, a solemn voice said.
 Fenrir looked around to find Tyr leaning against a tree.
 The wolf bared his teeth in a red smile to greet him, a smile that was wet with bear blood.
 The god of war eyed the wolf with pride.
 He took pleasure in the enormous growth of Fenrir.
-After all, Tyr and he had been at each other’s sides more often than not.
+After all, Tyr and he had been at each other’s sides since the gods had found him and his siblings.
 They were inseparable, companions that called each other brothers through the bond they shared.
 For certain, their bond was deeper than the one shared between Odin and his wolves.

 As Fenrir continued gorging on the flesh of the bear, Tyr’s mind drifted.
 He had witnessed the growth of the wolf during their walks, hunting sessions, and wrestling matches.
 Each time, the wolf would have become stronger and bigger… and more difficult for Tyr to handle.
 And so the god of war wondered: “How powerful could Fenrir become one day?”

 The messengers of Odin